 Every day at sunset the staff hand out free shots for everyone staying at Outpost, and they welcome new guests to the Outpost family with a sunset shot.
 It has a very lively bar and active social schedule, but also a strict 10:30PM curfew.
 Perfect for socialising but also without taking too much from your sleep time!
 You can also arrange all your boat trips directly through the hostel which is going to be super fun, as you’ll be sharing the boat with your hostel peers and future friends, as opposed to complete strangers that you might not see again (and they usually include free-flowing rum and cokes).

 It’s time to leave Palawan and head to the island of Cebu.
 Cebu is a beautiful island with lots of exciting nature activities, beyond just the beaches, but it can be a bit of a trip getting there!
 You will probably have to set off early in the morning from El Nido for the 4-hour bus journey to Puerto Princesa airport, where you will then fly from Palawan to Cebu City.
+If you have a bit of extra time in your itinerary you could also spend some time in this part of Palawan, as there are lots of fun things to do also in Puerto Princesa.
 However Cebu City doesn’t offer much, for your Cebu adventures you will want to be based in Moalboal, a cute seaside town close to all the waterfalls, hikes and best beaches.
 From Cebu City you can take a bus to Moalboal that also takes around 4 hours.
 All this travelling should take about 12-hours, leaving you little time to do much else except settle into your hotel for the night.

 On the 12th day of your Philippines itinerary, you’ll be visiting some of the best snorkelling spots in the area.
 On the Moalboal and Pescador Snorkeling tour you’ll get the chance to feed and swim with the fish at Pescador Island Marine Sanctuary.